-Pathway Initial Certification Post-Certification Requirements Final Certificate Type • Paraprofessional to Special Education Teacher Program Bachelor's degree from an accredited college/university with a GPA of 2.5 or higher At least one (1) year of continuous employment as a paraprofessional in a public school, special education setting (Letterhead from school district is required) Pass the OSAT - must be in the area of Para experience earned at the public school district in either: Mild/Moderate OR Severe/Profound OR Blind/Visual Impairment OR Peaf/Hard of Hearing OR Special Education Comprehensive Assessment NEW as of 2022: Covers both Mild/Moderate AND Severe/Profound.
-It does NOT cover Blind/Visual Impairment or Deaf/Hard of Hearing.
-Once the OSAT passing score is received, then submit to OSDE the "Application for Oklahoma Paraprofessional to Apply for Teaching Certificate" along with an official transcript(s) and payment for the application fee.
-Valid for up to 3 Years until additional college/university hours are completed and PPAT is passed, whichever comes first- Certificate is Non-renewable after the third (3rd) year if: The coursework is not completed within the three (3) years AND The PPAT is not passed within the 3rd year.
+Pathway Initial Certification Post-Certification Requirements Final Certificate Type Paraprofessional to Special Education Teacher Program Bachelor's degree from an accredited college/university with a GPA of 2.5 or higher At least one (1) year of continuous employment as a paraprofessional in a public school, special education setting (Letterhead from school district is required) Pass the OSAT - must be in the area of Para experience earned at the public school district in either: Mild/Moderate OR Blind/Visual Impairment OR Deaf/Hard of Hearing OR Special Education Comprehensive Assessment NEW as of 2022: Covers both Mild/Moderate AND Severe/Profound.
+It does NOT cover Blind/Visual Impairment of Hearing.
+Once the OSAT passing score is received, then submit to OSDE the 'Application for Oklahoma Paraprofessional to Apply for Teaching Certificate" along with an official transcript(s) and payment for the application fee.
+Initial Valid for up to 3 Years until additional college/university hours are completed and PPAT is passed, whichever comes first- Certificate is Non-renewable after the third (3 rd ) year if: • The coursework is not completed within the three (3) years AND • The PPAT is not passed within the 3 rd year.
 Teachers with this provisional certificate may also take the Early Childhood and Elementary Education OSAT.
 These areas will be listed on the certificate as Elementary Special Education or Early Childhood Special Education.
 They are for use only in a special education setting.
 Upon passing the additional OSAT, submit to OSDE the "Application for Adding Areas to Existing Certificate" and payment for the application fee.
 NOTE: Additional OSAT subject areas are not added automaticallymust complete an application, along with payment for the application fee.
-TOR for IEPs Within three (3) years, complete twelve (12) semester hours of education coursework from a higher education institution accredited by the Oklahoma Commission for Teacher Preparation with an approved program in the certification area held. • The twelve (12) semester hours must include a minimum of three (3) hours in reading instruction; AND • Within three years, successfully complete at least one full school year of teaching service in a public or private school accredited by the State Board of Education. • Recommendation letter comes from either the school principal or superintendent, and college recommendation/credit verification; AND • Pass the PPAT Once a passing score for the PPAT has been received, then submit to the OSDE the "Application for Oklahoma School Certificate" along with an official transcript(s), recommendation letters, and payment for the application Standard Teacher Certificate Special Education OSAT area passed: Mild/Moderate OR Severe/Profound OR Blind/Visual Impairment OR Deaf/Hard of Hearing OR Special Education Comprehensive Assessment NEW as of 2022: Covers both Mild/Moderate AND Severe/Profound.
-It does NOT cover Blind/Visual Impairment or Deaf/Hard of Hearing.
-Must also be certified in a Core Subject Area to teach in a content area and place grades on a report card - See Section 2 below for more information.
-Fingerprinting/Background Check is required as part of the first-time application process but a separate fee. fee.
-Renew every 5 years.